neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-new-england-wilderness.md

 - Leaves: Sugar maple leaves turn brilliant yellow or orange in the fall, and have almost a 90 degree angle between each of the lobes.
 Sugar maple leaves' edges are smoother than those of the red maple.
 - Bark: Mature bark is dark gray with vertical ridges
 - Sap: This is the stuff that goes on our pancakes.
 Did you know it takes about 40 liters of maple sap to make one liter of maple syrup?
-- Habitat: Sugar Maples are tend to have strong root systems and tend to grow in a variety of environments, although not on shallow soils lacking moisture or in swamps. - They are very tolerant of shade and are therefore often found in the understory waiting for release (the process by which understory grow into a newly formed space in the canopy when another tree dies or is removed).
+- Habitat: Sugar Maples tend to have strong root systems and tend to grow in a variety of environments, although not on shallow soils lacking moisture or in swamps. - They are very tolerant of shade and are therefore often found in the understory waiting for release (the process by which understory grow into a newly formed space in the canopy when another tree dies or is removed).
 While in the understory, Sugar Maples are often fed on and injured by browsing deer.

 ![sug][sug]